xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 The agent will only accept metrics gathering from `allowed_hosts`.

-By default the only allowed host is the host himself `127.0.0.1` but the agent installer will ask you to enter new/an another one: the nagios server ip address.
+By default the only allowed host is the host himself `127.0.0.1` but the agent installer will ask you to enter a new/an another one: the nagios server ip address.

 To prevent ip spoofing for example, a password will be asked to ensure the nagios server authenticity: only the host & the nagios server should know this password.